 George III: The Mind Behind The Myth

-POSTPONED Visit the new exhibition in Kew Palace to discover the fact and fiction behind King George III.
+Visit the new exhibition in Kew Palace to discover the fact and fiction behind King George III.

 Explore Historic Royal Palaces' new exhibition in Kew Palace, uncovering the fact and fiction behind King George III and redefining his reputation of being 'mad' for the 21st century.